-Rev. Candace Chellew-Hodge is the author of Bulletproof Faith: A Spiritual Survival Guide for Gay and Lesbian Christians, the founder/editor of Whosoever, a website for GLBT Christians, and currently serves as pastor of Jubilee!
+Rev. Candace Chellew-Hodge is the author of Bulletproof Faith: A Spiritual Survival Guide for Gay and Lesbian Christians, the founder/editor of Whosoever, a website for LGBT Christians, and currently serves as minister of Jubilee!
 Circle in Columbia, S.C.

 A regular contributor to the Huffington Post, Religion Dispatches and The Guardian, Rev. Chellew-Hodge was ordained by Gentle Spirit Christian Church in 2003 and holds a Master of Theological Studies degree from Candler School of Theology at Emory University.
 She also trained as a spiritual director through the Omega Point program of the Episcopal Diocese of Atlanta.

 The last of five children born to a Southern Baptist minister and his wife, Rev. Chellew-Hodge felt God’s call on her life from as early as she can remember.
 The Greensboro, N.C. native always knew that God wanted her to minister to others in some way, but being raised in the Southern Baptist church, her options were limited.
 Those options were further limited when she came out as a lesbian at age 16.

 When she was 17 she began a career in journalism after being offered an opportunity to work at a radio station in Buford, Georgia where she spent much of her childhood.
 Her journalism career spanned nearly 20 years and included jobs at several Atlanta radio and television stations including WGST radio and CNN.

 In 1996, she combined her journalism skills and that persistent call from God to serve and founded Whosoever, the first website dedicated exclusively to LGBT Christians, providing inspiration, guidance and information and exploring faith topics from the LGBT perspective including grace, spiritual self-defense, loving one’s enemies and living a life of integrity.